EggplantShelf Life, Storage, and Spoilage Guide

 10-12 months

-Wash, peel (optional), slice or dice, and blanch before freezing.
-Blanching helps preserve color, flavor, and texture.
-Pack blanched eggplant into airtight freezer bags or containers, removing as much air as possible.
+Eggplant should be blanched before freezing.
+Wash, peel (optional), slice or dice, blanch in boiling water for 4 minutes, cool quickly in ice water, drain, pack into freezer bags or containers, removing as much air as possible.

 Signs of Spoilage